 So, where should you go if Europe is top of your bucket list?
 Well, there are beautiful cities to explore (Rome, Monaco, Venice, and Barcelona, for example), and certainly no shortage of beautiful beaches – sunbathing in the Algarve or enjoying lazy afternoons on the Amalfi coast is sure to see you feeling relaxed and sun-kissed in no time.
 Here are few more ideas to get you started:

-Amsterdam (and its lesser-known cousin, Rotterdam): bustling with bicycles, and streaked with canals and cobbled streets, the Netherlands is the perfect place for your first solo trip.
+Amsterdam (and its lesser-known cousin, yet still so much fun Rotterdam): bustling with bicycles, and streaked with canals and cobbled streets, the Netherlands is the perfect place for your first solo trip.